 Gross MRR Churn = Total sum of Downgrade MRR, Cancellation MRR, Pause MRR as of a specific period

-Gross MRR Churn helps you understand how well your business is able to retain customers is and how well your product scales with your customers' growth.
+Gross MRR Churn helps you understand how well your business can retain customers and how well your product scales with your customers' growth.

 This is the net increase or decrease in monthly recurring revenue during the period after taking into account all the New MRR, Expansion MRR, and Contraction MRR.